JSON File Connector for SSIS

 • Consume real-time JSON File data in SSIS

-• Consume realtime JSON File API data in SSIS
+• Consume real-time JSON File API data in SSIS

 • JSON File ODBC Driver | ODBC Driver for JSON File | ODBC JSON File Driver | SSIS JSON File Source | SSIS JSON File Destination